 Although pictures like these can be somewhat humorous, the effects of metallic objects flying around rooms can be very dangerous to patients and radiologists alike.

-For this reason, there is a relatively niche market for both common and uncommon tools which are compatible with MRI suites in hospitals and research centers.
+For this reason, there is a relative niche market for both common and uncommon tools which are compatible with MRI suites in hospitals and research centers.

 For instance, if something malfunctions on the MRI scanner or even in the same room as the scanner, an engineer must be allowed to enter the MRI suite with the correct tools to fix the issue; tools such as screwdrivers, wrenches, etc. However, most common tools are made of iron, steel, and other metals.
 Tools made from strong ferromagnetic metals could be immediately be wrenched from the toolbox or pulled from the grip of the engineer and become fastened to the wall of the scanner, possibly damaging the scanner or something in its path.
 Therefore, the MRI engineer’s tools must be made of materials which do not experience the magnetic forces such as aluminum, copper, or titanium.